kavirajk/kavirajk.github.io/_posts/2015-07-11-split-window-with-different-buffer-in-emacs.md

 ---
 layout: post
-title: Split window with different buffer in Emacs
+title: "Emacs: Split window with different buffer"
 summary: 'Everytime you split a window(both vertical and horizontal) in Emacs, by default the same buffer appears in newly created window.
 We can customize it. '